Cost Design in Atomic Routing Games: Atomic routing games and its approximation via entropy regularization

 \subsubsection{Players' path choices}

-Each player \(i\in[p]\) will choose a path with the lowest cost that connects its origin node \(o_i\) and destination node \(d_i\).
+Each player \(i\in[p]\) chooses a path with the lowest cost that connects its origin node \(o_i\) and destination node \(d_i\).
 We represent the path chosen by player \(i\) via a \emph{flow vector} \(x_i\in\mathbb{R}^m\), where \([x_i]_k\in[0, 1]\) denotes the probability for player \(i\) to use link \(k\) on the path it chooses.